 The Tortoise trail

 Time: 1.5 hours

 Big Prespa – Small Prespa hiking/mountain biking trail

 Zagradec – Small Prespa

 Time: 2 hours

 In North Macedonia, the Great Prespa Lake is the second largest lake after Ohrid Lake.
 North Macedonia is humbly promoting its tourism potential by saying that it doesn’t offer the world’s best ski resorts or the most spectacular hiking trails.
 Despite this, it succeeds to impress with one single lake even those that come from lake-lands such as Finland or Norway.
-Macedonia is one of the countries with most mountain summits in the world and the Prespa region is possible to climb to Galicica Mountain and explore Galicica National Park, an hour away from Ohrid Town.
+Macedonia is one of the countries with the most mountain summits in the world and in the Prespa region is possible to climb to Galicica Mountain and explore Galicica National Park, an hour away from Ohrid Town.